ydahal1/ydahal1/ReadMe.md

 I know you are here for jokes, No worries !!
 Here are some new ones.
 Keep checking back for more laugh-out-loud jokes, brought to you by the dynamic duo of Chat GPT and GitHub Actions! __If they are not funny, blame OpenAI__

+1. Why did the software engineer go broke?
+Because he lost all his cache!

-1. Why did the developer go broke?
-Because he lost his domain in a phishing attack!
+2. Why did the developer go broke?
+Because he couldn't find a bug in his code!

-2. Why did the computer go to the doctor?
-Because it had a virus and needed some malware-tylenol!
+3. Why did the cyber security expert always go to bed early?

-3. Why do programmers prefer dark mode?
-Because light attracts bugs!
+Because she wanted to catch some bytes!

-4. Why did the software engineer refuse to go outside?
-Because the API documentation said, "Stay indoors, infinite loop detected!"
+4. Why did the software engineer always bring a ladder to work?
+Because he heard the code had a lot of bugs and he wanted to debug it from the top down!

 [
-Sat Jan  6 01:10:24 UTC 2024
+Sun Jan  7 01:17:23 UTC 2024
  ]